The Road to Conviction

 The shop with the big umbrella had been reduced to ruins and what it stood for was on the brink of fading into oblivion.
 People used to come here to take refuge from the heat of summer and the cold of winter.
 Sir Mohamed liked to sit down with his clients on the porch in his white tunic that, despite the fact that he spent all day handling food, always looked pristine, and a taqiyah made of the same fabric.

 He was friendly to everyone twenty-four seven, and was always wearing a sunny smile on his face.
-The people that clustered together around him came from ...Read more
+The people that clustered together around him came ...Read more